Can you imagine walking eight hours per day to get to school? This is one of the problems that young people face in Peru's rural communities.

 - Migrate to urban centers seeking a job and a better education.

 In this scenario, Fundación CODESPA promotes the Alternate Education for Rural Development in Peru project to help young people achieve a proper education.
-The project gives students an integral training based on three dimensions: academic, human, and technical-productive:
+The project gives students integral training based on three dimensions: academic, human, and technical-productive:

 - The third dimension is related to the productive and technical skills required to develop a business plan in students' community.